uyuni-project/uyuni/susemanager-utils/testing/docker/README.md

 because of containers' limitations (access to /proc and AuFS are known to be problematic, at least).

-Thus, at the moment, Oracle containers access a virtual Oracle server (1c059.qa.suse.de), which is an Oracle for Testsuite instance available here:
+Thus, at the moment, Oracle containers access a virtual Oracle server (sumaoracletest.suse.de), which is an Oracle for Testsuite instance available here:

 http://download.suse.de/ibs/Devel:/Galaxy:/Manager:/Head:/Appliance/images/